User experience (UX) is best described as:

 What are the benefits of optimised UX?

-By grouping products into a logical fashion in the navigation, it helps the user to choose and ultimately buy the products and services they want or need.
+By grouping products in a logical fashion in the navigation, it helps the user to choose and ultimately buy the products and services they want or need.
 Refined UX makes products and donation amounts easier to find for the user, reducing the amount of time wasted looking at irrelevant items.

 The customer journey should be clear and easy, without unnecessary clicks, slow loading times, overloaded copy or inconvenient navigation.
 If a site does have these features, it can lead to a frustrating experience for the end user because the usability of the site isn’t intuitive.